Skip to main contentSkip to main navigationSkip to footer content

 • Students are responsible for the grades received and all tuition and fees if they merely stop attending.

-• Adding or dropping a class may change eligibility or financial aid status.
+• Adding or dropping a class may change financial aid status, enrollment status, and/or athletic eligibility (if applicable).

 • Courses which are dropped before the end of the 4th week of the quarter will not appear on a transcript.
-Courses dropped during weeks five through eight of the quarter will be recorded with a "W" for withdrawal on a transcript.
+Courses dropped during weeks five through eight of the quarter will be recorded with a "W" for "Withdrawal" on a transcript, and will not factor into the student's GPA.

-• Withdrawal deadlines are in the academic calendar.
+• Withdrawal deadlines are listed in the academic calendar.

-• Course withdrawal deadlines are different for summer quarter because the quarter is shorter.
+• Course withdrawal deadlines are different for summer quarter because the quarter is shorter (Fall, Winter, and Spring quarters run for 11 weeks, while Summer quarter runs for 8 weeks).

 • After the first two days of the quarter, the instructor's written approval is required for admission to a class.